 The primary aspect that both Astronomers and Astrologers use to orient the Sun’s apparent motion along the ecliptic (the band of constellations that tracks with the Earth’s orbital plane) is called the Ascending Node of the Equinox or Equinox Point (it’s opposite is the descending node or Autumnal Equinox Point) and is essentially an intersection between the Celestial Equator (an arbitrary circle around the Earth that runs North to South, sort of) and the Ecliptic which defines Earth’s orbital path.
 This point started in the constellation Aries when the mathematics of precession were worked out, however it has been shifting ever since.
 This isn’t the only thing that is shifting in the sky.
 Polaris is the current placeholder of the North Star but in roughly a little more than 12,000 years from now it will shift into Vega the brightest star of the constellation Lyra.

-The Ancient gap in knowledge surrounding the precession of the equinox point at the marker of the Vernal or March Equinox has thrown off calculations by 72 years for every degree of constellation/sign, meaning the clock that western astrologers use has stopped running 72 years for each degree of constellation, and does not account for a Universe that does not sit still.
+The Ancient gap in knowledge surrounding the precession of the equinox point at the marker of the Vernal or March Equinox has thrown off calculations by 72 years for every degree of constellation/sign, meaning the clock that western astrologers use is running 72 years too fast for each degree of constellation (it takes 72 years for the Ascending Node to move one degree of a sign), creating a gap of roughly 23º too far ahead, and does not account for a Universe that does not sit still.
 Earth’s axial wobble changes the orientation of the Equinox Point (a fixed point that changes its orientation over time) and creates the phenomenon of the Astrological ages (a topic for another post).
 The ascending node of the Ecliptic or Vernal Equinox Point as we have come to call it has been tracking westward at a regular clip along the ecliptic as a result of axial-wobbling (in a map of the sky the directional points of East and West swap places to how they would work on Earth.
 Using Pisces as a reference point, the Sun and planets move along the ecliptic due East towards Aries and the Equinox Point has been moving due West towards the early degrees of Pisces and late degrees of Aquarius, why is this occurring?
 The ecliptic is not moving but the observation platform or Earth is and it is wobbling on its axis which creates this precessionary movement, in a word we are on an organic spaceship that is moving in a stationary orbit and so our frame of reference is constantly shifting, kinda neat really).

 Currently the signs as used in tropical astrology are for where the Sun was in relation to constellations about 2,200 years ago, when Aristarchus, Hipparchus, and Ptolemy worked out the mathematics of precession , and the Equinox Point was in Aries (to be fair they worked this out sooner than 2,200 years ago).
 Since 68 B.C.E. as a result of precession the Vernal or March Equinox now occurs in Pisces as of 2019 it is at 8° Pisces, or the latter third of the Western Fish (yes, that is a bit confusing but keep in mind it is moving backwards towards Aquarius not forwards towards Aries, hence precessionary movement and not processionary movement).